MRT Line 7 (Metro Manila): Early planning and delays

-A part of the right-of-way of the present MRT-7 project can be traced to the original MRT Line 4 proposal as part of the Metro Manila Urban Transportation Integration Study published by the Japan International Cooperation Agency in 1999.
-It called for the construction of a 22.8 km elevated railway between Recto Avenue in Manila to Novaliches in Quezon City.
+As part of the Metro Manila Urban Transportation Integration Study published by the Japan International Cooperation Agency in 1999, which included the Line 4 plan, it called for the construction of a 22.8 km elevated railway between Recto Avenue in Manila and Novaliches in Quezon City.
 A branch line, which would either be an automated guideway transit or busway, would have shuttle commuters to and from San Mateo, Rizal.
 This proposal would be later split into MRT-7 and the MRT Line 8 proposal.
 The section of this route between the Quezon Memorial Circle and Novaliches became Line 7 while the rest of the proposed line became Line 8.